-It is a complicated and expensive piece of machinery, which works by burning gas to heat up water, before feeding it into the central heating pipework.
+It's a complicated and expensive piece of machinery, which works by burning gas to heat water, before feeding it into the central heating system.

 Finding the right boiler for your home

-By far the biggest seller and most popular type of boiler in today’s market is the combi boiler.
+In today's market the biggest seller and most popular type of boiler is the combi boiler.
 A combi boiler heats water directly from the mains, allowing a constant supply of hot water and alleviating the need for a separate water tank.

-They are one of the most efficient types of boiler as they will only heat water when it is needed.
+They are one of the most efficient types of boiler as they will only heat water on demand.

 However, just as there are many different types of home, so there are many different types of boiler; including conventional, system and back boilers.